-- As per International Institute of Business Analysis™ (IIBA®) 2020 Global Business Analysis Salary Survey Report, business analysts who hold an IIBA CBAP® certification earn 26% more vs. non-certified ones.
+- As per the International Institute of Business Analysis™ (IIBA®) 2020 Global Business Analysis Salary Survey Report, business analysts who hold an IIBA CBAP® certification earn 26% more vs. non-certified ones.

-- Global Recognition of Competence, Knowledge and Experience
+- Global Recognition of Competence, Knowledge, and Experience

 - Higher recognition and greater possibility of career advancement within the organization as well as the overall market.

 - Increased likelihood of selection for critical and complex business initiatives.

 - Greater confidence in applying the learnings also gained through the certification exam preparation into practical day-to-day BA activities.